 Such as the corrido.
 Simultaneously cultural, communication, and artistic expression, the corrido brought stories far and wide.
 Songs were fluid, usually belonging only to the current singer, who would pass it on the the next singer down the line.
 Of course some details would become lost or exaggerated, names could be mistook, the usual pitfalls of the oral tradition…but the songs told the stories, and bound the communities, and immortalized the historically significant.

 The music speaks of the lifestyle of the smuggler as artist, often relaying the stories of legitimate efforts at commerce frustrated by the laws of the state (both the US and Mexican governments).
-Some of the heros include unlikely characters like Miguel Correge, who was a silversmith and jewelry maker, busted when he attempted to export his unique sterling silver rings, silver rings to the US because he had no export license.
+Some of the heros include unlikely characters like Miguel Correge, who was a silversmith and jewelry maker, busted when he attempted to export his unique sterling silver rings & other items to the US because he had no export license.
 Instead of attempting to secure the legal documents, he resorted to smuggling.
 The short story: he became a poster child of the narcocorrido even though he had nothing to do with drugs.

 The outlaw was only one of the subjects that could be described in a corrido, but he (or she) was undoubtedly a favorite subject.
 The song could praise or condemn, or remain objective — tell the story, and let the audience come to their own conclusions.